Smokyy14/Telegraf-Bot/README.md

 This will install all the necessary dependencies and start the bot.

-3. 🔑 Set up your Telegram Bot Token in the `.env` file
+3. 🔑 Set up your Telegram Bot Token in the `.env` file Write to this user on Telegram to create your own bot and generate your token.
+(Bot Father)[https://t.me/BotFather]

 ## 📖 Usage